 - Fatal accidents accounted for only .5% of all police-reported accidents.

-- 524 people died in Maryland traffic crashes during 2021.
+- 524 people died in Maryland traffic crashes in 2021.
 This number is down slightly compared to 2020 when 546 people died on Maryland’s roads.

 - The 5-year fatality rate per vehicle miles driven in Maryland is .894.
 This is less than the 5-year national VMT fatality rate of 1.2 suggesting that driving in Maryland is somewhat safer compared to other parts of the country.